 Take half and add a quarter.
 75% of 80 is 40 + 20 = 60.

-There is also a useful symmetry trick: X% of Y = Y% of X. For example, 4% of 75 equals 75% of 4, which is 3.
-Sometimes flipping the numbers makes the mental math much easier.
+A useful symmetry trick is X% of Y = Y% of X. For example, 4% of 75 equals 75% of 4, which is 3.
+Sometimes flipping the numbers makes the mental math easier.

 Common mistakes people make with percentages